-The Department of Public Safety & Police provides the following news and information items to keep the campus community informed of public safety programs, events, community relations activities and other points of interest.
+The Department of Public Safety and Police provides the following news and information items to keep the campus community informed of public safety programs, events, community relations activities and other points of interest.

-AACC’s college police officers are empowered by state law to make arrests, investigate crimes and carry firearms.
-The college's special police personnel are commissioned by the governor of Maryland as special police officers and have full police authority to make arrests, conduct investigations and otherwise enforce the law on all property owned or operated by the college.
+AACC’s police officers are empowered by state law to make arrests, investigate crimes and carry firearms.
+The college's special police personnel are commissioned by Maryland's governor as special police officers and have full authority to make arrests, conduct investigations and otherwise enforce the law on all property owned or operated by the college.

 Officers are formally trained and patrol the college responding to calls for service to include crimes and emergencies.
 They are certified in basic first aid, CPR and AED.
 Officers work closely with the Anne Arundel County Fire Department to promote personal safety.

 The officers have primary responsibility for campus security and safety.
-Officers patrol the campus by motor vehicle, bicycle and on foot.
+Officers patrol the campus by motor vehicle and bicycle, as well as on foot.
 The officers have legal authority under Maryland law to demand identification and evidence of qualification from any person who desires to use or enter the college property.
 They may deny access to buildings and grounds to persons who trespass, disrupt or disturb the normal educational functions of the institution.

 The Department of Public Safety and Police has a good working relationship with the Anne Arundel County Police Department and has a Memorandum of Understanding with them for the investigation of alleged criminal offenses occurring on college property.
 The college encourages accurate and prompt reporting of all crimes to the Department of Public Safety and Police at 410-777-1818.